 The selection of the earth cable size is determined from either:

-- Tables in AS/NZS 3000 which provide conservative earth cable sizes with relation to the largest active cable size (or summation where there are parallel circuits).
+(a) Table 5.1 in AS/NZS 3000:2018 which provide conservative earth cable sizes with relation to the largest active cable size (or summation where there are parallel circuits).

-- By calculation – this requires the protective device details to be known.
+(b) By calculation – this requires the protective device details to be known.
+When calculating earth cable size then appropriate earth fault loop impedance must be ensured.

 The AS/NZS 3000 Wiring Rules mandate that the Earth Fault Loop Impedance of a circuit within an electrical installation must comply with specific requirements to ensure safety.